MSc in Climate Change and Development: Career, Skills, Scope, Options, Outlook

 • To equip students with the knowledge and skills necessary to analyze and address the impacts of climate change on vulnerable populations and to identify and evaluate strategies for adaptation and mitigation.

-• To prepare students for leadership roles in the fields of climate change and development, either in the public, private, or non-profit sectors.
+• To prepare students for leadership roles in climate change and development in public, private, or non-profit sectors.

-• To contribute to the development of evidence-based policies and practices that support sustainable development and address the challenges of climate change.
+• To contribute to developing evidence-based policies and practices that support sustainable development and address the challenges of climate change.

 Scope